Rantizo drones spray Principal Park in Des Moines as part of a test run. (Courtesy Rantizo Inc.)

 Each company comes at venue disinfection from its own area of expertise.
 Rantizo was first an agricultural spraying outfit.
 EagleHawk is in the business of aerial facility inspection, albeit with other applications.
 OMI, a unit of K-Solv Group, is mostly known as an oil spill response specialist.

 All three use sprayed disinfectants and tout drones’ ability to sanitize seating areas and other spaces quickly and safely.

-Rantizo got into the field after being approached by a sports team, said the company’s president and CEO, Michael Ott.
-He declined to identify the team.
+Rantizo got into the field after being approached by a Major League Baseball team, said the company’s president and CEO, Michael Ott.
+He declined to name the team.

 “We’re not having to have people get all kitted up and walk through and over every square inch of something because the drone does that, not the person,” Ott said.
 The no-contact disinfecting product that the company uses is safe enough that it can be applied inside food processing facilities and doesn’t leave a residue or stain or bleach surfaces.

 Schulmeister said EagleHawks’ drones, which come from various manufacturers and are then modified for the company’s use, can apply a variety of disinfecting products, depending on the surfaces involved or client preference.